sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/02 Purah's Theory.md

 "The Master Sword, yes," Purah waved off the question.

 "Wh- **Purah**!"
 You fumbled the sword briefly, before deciding to quickly set it down against a table.
-It was in its sheath, which seemed to be why you and Purah were able to hold it.
+It was in its sheath, which seemed to be why you and Purah were able to hold it, but you didn't want to take the chance of it acting against you.
 "Can't this sword only be used by Link?!"

 "So we thought," she replied with an odd look.
 "Look, (Y/N).
 I think that, though I'm sure these tales are embellished, they tell of true past events.
 Almost all of them involving a princess, her hero, and a being of evil.
 I'm sure we're living through that curse right now."